 We also urge pet owners to utilize other resources to find their pet a new home (click here for tips on rehoming).

-There may be an intake fee requested of $40 (for testing) and a $35 donation or more.
+There may be an intake fee / donation requested of $50 or (for FIV/FeLV testing and other services).

 CAT is located in Sherwood, Oregon.

 Click here for hours, location, contact information, and directions.

 CAT also has several offsite adoption locations across the Portland area.